 Speech Motor Control Laboratory

-speech production at the level of memory processing.
-Specifically, the Lab utilizes
+at the level of memory processing.
+Specifically, the Lab utilizes an interdisciplinary

-an interdisciplinary approach to evaluate normal speech acquisition and transfer
+approach to evaluate normal speech acquisition and transfer effects during motor

-effects during motor learning.
-The goal is to take a theoretical step-back from
+learning.
+The goal is to take a theoretical step-back from traditional models of

 View the Speech Motor Control Lab webpage